-5.25 The Guidelines for Public Transport states that the generally acceptable maximum walking distance that a bus stop should be located from a development site is 400m, although it is acknowledged that actual walking distances can be notably longer.
+5.23 The Guidelines for Public Transport states that the generally acceptable maximum walking distance that a bus stop should be located from a development site is 400m, although it is acknowledged that actual walking distances can be notably longer.
 The nearest bus stops to the proposed development site are located in the village of Colton, approximately 700m north-east of the site.
 Bus service 21 operates from these stops, which provides services every 2 hours to York via Askham Bar.
 Measures to promote and encourage trips by public transport to and from the site are detailed within the site Travel Plan (LTP, 2019).
+The Highways team have asked for details on how safe and reasonable access will be provided to the associated bus stops in Colton.
+This should also include times/days when the service is available and include details on the quality of the bus stop, to ensure it is of a reasonable standard to promote sustainable travel.